kelixirr/Python-Projects/README.md

 #### source
 This prject is taken from the book: Real World Python: A Hacker 39s Guide to Solving Problems with Code

+## 4. ChatGPT as Smart Dictionary
+Unleash the power of ChatGPT to create your own word meaning collection and build your dictionary as you continue to read and browse web apps or e-books and copy new words to your clipboard.
+All you have to do is copy a new word and your dictionary will be prepared with new & old words every time you run the code.

 More projects are coming soon.